Boston Public Library: Central Library

 The Boston Central Library is located in Copley Square in Boston's Back Bay neighborhood.
-The central library consists of the McKim Building and the Johnson Building, which are attached and interconnected with interior passageways.
-The central library as a whole with the two buildings combined contains 930000 sqft of space and houses 21 million items in its collections as of 2015.
+The central library consists of the McKim Building and the Boylston Street Building, which are attached and interconnected with interior passageways.
+The Central Library as a whole with the two buildings combined contains 930000 sqft of space and houses 21 million items in its collections as of 2015.